Driven by safety

 Average speed cameras

-Average speed cameras are to be introduced on the A82/A85 between Tyndrum and Lix Toll, replacing the existing mobile deployment strategy.
+Average speed cameras have been introduced on the A82/A85 between Tyndrum and Lix Toll, replacing the mobile enforcement strategy previously in place.

 We know the significant benefits that average speed cameras can deliver from experience elsewhere on the trunk road network in Scotland, including the A77, A9 and A90.
 We expect the system between Tyndrum and Lix Toll to realise a range of improvements, including: